mhellwig/bjgm/README.md

 	$ git commit -a -m 01
 	$ git push

-On the server, in the checked out working copy directory, wehave the following command running:
+On the server, in the checked out working copy directory, we have the following command running:

 	$ bundle exec jekyll build --watch